Stephan Grill: Education

 Grill studied physics at the University of Heidelberg.
-He then worked at the European Molecular Biology Laboratory (EMBL) in Heidelberg with Anthony Hyman and Ernst Stelzer, which led to his PhD on The mechanics of asymmetric spindle positioning in the Caenorhabditis elegans embryo in 2002 (PhD officially awarded at TU Munich).
+He then worked at the European Molecular Biology Laboratory (EMBL) in Heidelberg with Anthony Hyman and Ernst Stelzer, which led to his PhD on The mechanics of asymmetric spindle positioning in the Caenorhabditis elegans embryo in 2002 (PhD officially awarded at the Technical University of Munich).

 Career and research

 As a postdoctoral fellow, he worked at the Max Planck Institute for Molecular Cell Biology and Genetics in Dresden and with Carlos Bustamante at the Lawrence Berkeley National Laboratory and the University of Berkeley as a Helen Hay Whitney Foundation Postdoctoral Fellow.
 As of 2006, he was a junior research group leader at the Max Planck Institute of Molecular Cell Biology and Genetics and at the Max Planck Institute for the Physics of Complex Systems in Dresden.
 In 2009, he held a deputy professorship at the Leipzig University, where he habilitated in 2013.
 Grill was Professor of Biophysics at the Biotechnology Center of the TU Dresden from 2013 to 2019.
 Since October 2018, he has been a Scientific Member of the Max Planck Society and Director at the Max Planck Institute of Molecular Cell Biology and Genetics in Dresden.

 From 2019 to 2021, Grill was the speaker of the Physics of Life Cluster of Excellence at the Technische Universität Dresden, where he is also an honorary professor at the Faculty of Physics.

 Grill was one of the editors of the journal Physical Review Letters from 2014 to 2019.